Harvard-REACT/WSR-WifiDriver/README.md

 ```

 ## Updating MAC IDs in the WSR Toolbox config files
+For this step, the [WSR-Toolbox-cpp](https://github.com/Harvard-REACT/WSR-Toolbox-cpp) needs to be installed.

 1. Add the MAC_ID in the config file for the robot.
 If its a RX_SAR_robot then use the field MAC_ID :
 ```
     "MAC_ID":{